SyedMuhammadHamza/Myers-Briggs-Type-Indicator-MBTI-classification-Web-App/README.md

 ## Model Building and Evaluation
 For this project, I trained three models
-1. Multinomial Logistic Regression with  Bag of words Embeddings
-2. Multinomial Logistic Regression with  TF-IDF Embeddings
+1. Multinomial Logistic Regression with  Bag of words Embeddings Logistic regression, by default, is limited to two-class classification problems.
+Some extensions like one-vs-rest can allow logistic regression to be used for multi-class classification problems, although they require that the classification problem first be transformed into multiple binary classification problems.
+Instead, the multinomial logistic regression algorithm is an extension to the logistic regression model that involves changing the loss function to cross-entropy loss and predict probability distribution to a multinomial probability distribution to natively support multi-class classification problems.
+2. Multinomial Logistic Regression with  TF-IDF Embeddings Logistic regression, by default, is limited to two-class classification problems.
+Some extensions like one-vs-rest can allow logistic regression to be used for multi-class classification problems, although they require that the classification problem first be transformed into multiple binary classification problems.
+Instead, the multinomial logistic regression algorithm is an extension to the logistic regression model that involves changing the loss function to cross-entropy loss and predict probability distribution to a multinomial probability distribution to natively support multi-class classification problems.
 3. Recurrent Neural Networks with LSTM
+  Feed-forward neural networks have no memory of the input they receive and are bad at predicting what’s coming next.
+Because a feed-forward network only considers the current input, it has no notion of order in time.
+It simply can’t remember anything about what happened in the past except its training.
+In a RNN the information cycles through a loop.
+When it makes a decision, it considers the current input and also what it has learned from the inputs it received previously.
+  A long short-term memory (LSTM) network is a type of RNN model that avoids the vanishing gradient problem by adding ’forget’ gates.

 ## Model performance